tonmoy1a/docker-multiple-php-develoment/README.md

-# docker-multiple-php-develoment
+# Docker Multiple php Develoment Enviroment
-Docker enviroment for php application development
+Docker enviroment for multiple php application development.
+It can run multiple php version at a time.
+It consists of the following:
+- PHP
+- Apache
+- MySQL
+- phpMyAdmin
+- Adminer
+- composer

 ## Setup
 Clone or download this repository and run